 The Composite Beam Design postprocessor designs beams that are I-shaped sections and channel sections only.
 The beam section for a composite beam can be any I-shaped section, or a channel.
-The I-shaped section can be defined by selecting a UB, UC and UKB shape from the built-in program steel section database, or by defining a user-specified I-shaped section.
-It is not necessary that the top and bottom flanges have the same dimensions in userdefined I-shaped sections used as composite beams.
+The I-shaped section can be defined by selecting a ISHW, ISLB, ISMB, ISWB, U or UPN shape from the built-in program steel section database, or by defining a user-specified I-shaped section.
+It is not necessary that the top and bottom flanges have the same dimensions in user-defined I-shaped sections used as composite beams.
 A channel section used as a composite beam can also be either user-defined or a section taken from on of the built-in program steel section databases.

 Beam sections defined using Section Designer are considered as general sections, not I-shaped or channel-shaped sections (even if they really are I-shaped or channel-shaped), and cannot be designed using the Composite Beam Design postprocessor.